 One game-changer in the immersive streaming world was the release of Facebook’s “Oculus.”
 Previously, virtual reality consoles were upwards of $2000.
 The Oculus models, however, starts at $299.
 This makes it much more attainable for consumers to get their hands one of their own.

 VR technology is currently most popular among consumers, it is slowly trickling into different industries.
 These trends are likely to grow as the technology becomes more accessible.

 The premium OTT market is undergoing some tectonic shifts.
 After many years without major competition, Netflix has finally started to take a hit.

 Over the past year, media giants like Disney, HBO, and NBC have release Disney+, HBO Go, and Peacock Premium, respectively.
 Moreover, the Disney+ app was downloaded 3.2 million times in the first 24 hours it was available.

 In addition, there is an OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
 Other OTT trends include a big increase in streaming services for sports.
 These services are flooding the market with premium content, making it harder for new services to compete with these established giants.

 However, the exact way this new competition will play out depends on local market details.
 In India, for example, analysts predict that Disney+ will compete with Netflix, but not with Amazon Prime and other services aimed at broader mass markets.

-The premium OTT market is expected to be worth $21 billion in the US in 2020.
 As these services and OTT trends rise, they’re entering the mainstream in a way never seen before.
-In fact, OTT is becoming a more and more important place for advertising, as well.
+In fact, OTT advertising is becoming more and more important in the online ads space, as well.
 Advertising revenues are seeing a steep increase as more and more people begin to use these services.